 - Deck mounted bird feeders or birdhouses are not permitted. - One bird feeder or bird house per residence is permitted but may only be located at the edge of the wooded areas at the rear of the buildings.
-An approved variance by the Architectural Standards Committee must be obtained.

-Decks, Patios, Porches and Hot Tubs (Article VI, Page 83, Section 6.01)

-- The Association is responsible for the staining of the deck surrounds and supports. - The homeowner is responsible for the maintenance of the Trex® decking.
+An approved variance by the Architectural Standards Committee must be obtained. - 3.
+Decks, Patios, Porches and Hot Tubs (Article VI, Page 83, Section 6.01) - The Association is responsible for the staining of the deck surrounds and supports. - The homeowner is responsible for the maintenance of the Trex® decking.
 (Refer to Appendix B Approved Architectural Standards, paragraph 4 for details) - The homeowner is responsible for the maintenance, repair and replacement of railings and privacy fences. - The homeowner is responsible for the repair, replacement and maintenance of concrete porch surfaces. - Covering of concrete porch, patio or Trex® deck surfaces is not permitted (e.g., indoor/outdoor carpeting). - Decks should be used for seasonal furniture only, not for storage. - Because patios were not part of the original offering, an approved variance from the Architectural Standards Committee is required. - Maintenance of all aspects of a patio is solely the homeowner's responsibility.
 Maintenance by the homeowner must be in keeping with the quality level of the Association property maintenance. - The homeowner is responsible for the repair of any of the installed elements that are defaced or damaged in any way due to a homeowner's personal attachments or decorations. - No hot tubs are permitted on decks or patios without an approved variance from the Architectural Standards Committee.

-- 3. Fences, Screening and Enclosures (Article X, Page 94, Section 10.03; Page 96, Section 10.18) - Screen plantings, fence enclosures or walls initially installed by Pride Mark or the Association on a lot or other portion of the property shall be maintained by the Association. - Any screen plantings, fence enclosures, walls or other additions to the exterior of the townhome that have been approved by the Architectural Standards Committee shall be maintained by the homeowner.

-Fences, Screening and Enclosures (continued)

-- The removal or replacement with other than a similar type planting, fence, wall or other approved additions to the exterior of the townhome shall not occur without an approved variance from the Architectural Standards Committee. - Except for the foregoing, no fence, wall or planting of any kind shall be planted, installed or erected upon any lot or other portion of the property except with an approved variance from the Architectural Standards Committee. - No fence, wall or screen planting shall be maintained so as to obstruct site lines for vehicle traffic.
+- 4. Fences, Screening and Enclosures (Article X, Page 94, Section 10.03; Page 96, Section 10.18) - Screen plantings, fence enclosures or walls initially installed by Pride Mark or the Association on a lot or other portion of the property shall be maintained by the Association. - Any screen plantings, fence enclosures, walls or other additions to the exterior of the townhome that have been approved by the Architectural Standards Committee shall be maintained by the homeowner. - The removal or replacement with other than a similar type planting, fence, wall or other approved additions to the exterior of the townhome shall not occur without an approved variance from the Architectural Standards Committee. - Except for the foregoing, no fence, wall or planting of any kind shall be planted, installed or erected upon any lot or other portion of the property except with an approved variance from the Architectural Standards Committee. - No fence, wall or screen planting shall be maintained so as to obstruct site lines for vehicle traffic.
 Chain link fences are not permitted.

-4. Mailboxes and Newspaper Tubes
+5. Mailboxes and Newspaper Tubes

 - Only a mailbox may be affixed to a mailbox post. - In the event of damage to a mailbox or mailbox post, the Homeowners Association will repair or replace it.
 Contact the Property Manager.
-The cost of such repairs is the responsibility of the homeowner if the damage was caused by the homeowner or a guest of the homeowner. - Newspaper tubes are not permitted anywhere on a lot or in the common areas. - 5.
-Landscaping (Article X, Page 95, Section 10.10) - No trees, shrubs or other plantings may be removed by a homeowner. - No annuals, perennials, trees, shrubs or other in-ground plantings may be installed in any edged and stoned planting beds installed by Pride Mark or the Association. - Any in-ground plantings on a homeowner's lot or in common areas requires an approved variance from the Architectural Standards Committee. - Any such plantings, if approved, must be maintained by the homeowner at the same level of quality as that of the Association plantings. - Maintained portable, potted plantings are permitted in Pride Mark or Association installed planting beds between April 1 and October 31.
-Pots may remain outside this period if dead plant material is removed.
+The cost of such repairs is the responsibility of the homeowner if the damage was caused by the homeowner or a guest of the homeowner. - Newspaper tubes are not permitted anywhere on a lot or in the common areas. - 6.
+Landscaping (Article X, Page 95, Section 10.10) - No trees, shrubs or other plantings may be removed by a homeowner. - No annuals, perennials, trees, shrubs or other in-ground plantings may be installed in any edged and stoned planting beds installed by Pride Mark or the Association.